A Love for Languages and Science Leads Student to Brazil

 His family not only influenced his love of languages, but, ultimately his interest in science—both of his parents and one of his grandparents, studied medicine.
 Initially, Karcnik wasn’t sure whether or not he would follow a pre-med course, but Professor Asbed Vassilian’s general chemistry course changed his mind.
 “I sat in the front row of his class every single day for an entire year,” he remembers.
 “It ended up being my favorite subject.
 Not only did I love doing the work, but I would go home and watch periodic table of the elements videos every night.”

-Karcnik, who is now in his third year at Rutgers, says that the class helped him to see “how relevant chemistry is to everything in the world,” and he eventually did decide—with positive input from fellow Rutgers Chemistry Society (RCS) students and advisor John Taylor—to major in the subject.
+In his third year at Rutgers, Karcnik said, the class helped him to see “how relevant chemistry is to everything in the world,” and he eventually did decide—with positive input from fellow Rutgers Chemistry Society (RCS) students and advisor John Taylor—to major in the subject.

 One day in class, Vassilian announced that there were opportunities for students to do research in Brazil.
 “That’s when a light bulb went off in my head,” says Karcnik.
 “I knew I wanted to go.”
 With the assistance of Professor Larry Romsted and Chemistry Chair Eric Garfunkel, Karcnik got his application in on time.
 Along with 16 other students from around the country, he was accepted into the three-month program.
 “I was very proud to be the Rutgers kid in the bunch,” he says.